-In this article, Jonathan Allen outlines the design patterns that users of REST specification languages such as RAML, Swagger, and API Blueprint should adhere to when generating code for C# and ASP.NET Web API.
-This includes topics such as model validation, async support, and request cancellation.
+This article shows the design patterns that users of REST specification languages such as RAML, Swagger, and API Blueprint should adhere to when generating code for C# and ASP.NET Web API.
+3

-In part one, Leonid Ganeline introduced the concept of big memory and discussed why it is so hard to deal with in a .NET environment.
+In part one we discussed why it is so hard to deal with in a .NET.
 In part two, Dmitriy Khmaladze describes their solution NFX Pile; a hybrid memory manager written in C# with 100% managed code.
 16